 A specific learning disability is unique to the individual and can appear in a variety of ways.
 It may be difficult to diagnose, to determine impact, and to accommodate.
-Generally speaking, someone may be diagnosed with a learning disability if he or she is of average or above-average intelligence and there is a lack of achievement at age and ability level or there is a large discrepancy between achievement and intellectual ability.
+Generally speaking, someone may be diagnosed with a learning disability if they are of average or above-average intelligence and there is a lack of achievement at age and ability level or there is a large discrepancy between achievement and intellectual ability.

 The Television Decoder Circuitry Act of 1990 required that television sets with screens 13 inches or larger manufactured for sale in the United States must have built-in closed-caption decoder circuitry that allows viewers to display closed captions on their sets.
 Closed captioning is technology that provides visual text to describe dialogue, background noise, and sound effects in television programming.
 The deadline for compliance with this act was July 1993.